 This study emphasized case studies which have been examined in developed countries, namely New Zealand and northern Canada.
 The study used data from direct and indirect approaches from 2000 to 2016.
-Here, direct approach included observation from perennial crop production, while indirect approach included secondary data through farmers and representatives.
+Here, direct approach included observation from perennial crop production, while indirect approach included secondary data through farmers an september secondary.